Nouveau (software): CUDA

 With the project Coriander, conversion of CUDA Code in OpenCL 1.2 is possible.

-CUDA support is therefore possible with full OpenCL 1.2 support in GalliumCompute.
+GPU System processor

 Nvidia FALCON

 Around the year 2006 Nvidia introduced FALCON (FAst Logic CONtroller) to their GPUs.

+NV-RISCV

 At the 4th RISC-V Workshop in July 2016 Nvidia employees introduced their plans to replace FALCON with a new proprietary custom design based on the RISC-V instruction set.

 History

 nouveau was started in 2005 by Stéphane Marchesin as a series of patches upon the "nv" driver, and officially announced in February 2006 at a FOSDEM event.
 The first live demo of nouveau was at Linux.conf.au 2007.
 In 2010 nouveau was accepted in the 2.6.33 version of Linux kernel as an experimental driver.
 On 26 March 2012, the nouveau driver was marked as stable and promoted from the staging area of Linux 3.4. nouveau gained a major internal architecture overhaul in Linux 3.7.

 nouveau originally used the Direct Rendering Infrastructure (DRI) of Mesa 3D for rendering 3D computer graphics, which allows to accelerate 3D drawing using the graphics processing unit (GPU) directly from the 3D application; but in February 2008 the work on DRI support ceased and moved on to the new Gallium3D.

-On 23 September 2013, Nvidia publicly announced that they would release some documentation about their GPUs with the intent to address areas that impact the out-of-the-box usability of NVIDIA GPUs with nouveau.
+On 23 September 2013, Nvidia publicly announced that they would release some documentation about their GPUs with the intent to address areas that impact the out-of-the-box usability of Nvidia GPUs with nouveau.

 As of 31 January 2014, Nvidia's Alexandre Courbot committed an extensive patch set which add initial support for the GK20A (Tegra K1) to nouveau.

 As of 9 July 2016, Red Hat employee Ben Skeggs committed a patch which adds support for the Pascal-based GP104 chip found on GeForce GTX 1070 and GeForce GTX 1080-branded graphics cards to the Linux kernel.

 Status of 2016 and Future work were introduced in XDC2016.
 Status of new efforts in OpenCL are shown on FOSDEM.

-In 2019 NVidia made some documentation about their Kepler, Maxwell, Pascal and Volta chipsets available.
+In 2019 Nvidia made some documentation about their Kepler, Maxwell, Pascal and Volta chipsets available.
+In 2024, lead engineer Ben Skeggs is hired by Nvidia, to continue working on the open source driver.

 Adoption

 The nouveau driver and its 3D counterpart in Mesa have been used as the default open-source driver for Nvidia cards in many Linux distributions, including Fedora 11, openSUSE 11.3, Ubuntu 10.04, and Debian.

-Compiz recommends nouveau over the Nvidia proprietary driver.
+Compiz recommended in 2010 nouveau over the Nvidia proprietary driver.

 In June 2014, Codethink reported to run Wayland-based Weston compositor with Linux kernel 3.15, making use of EGL and a "100% open-source graphics driver stack" on a Tegra K1.

 In October 2016, NetBSD added experimental nouveau support in NetBSD 7.